 - Liner companies (also referred to as lines or containership operators) are logistics service providers responsible for the seaborne, and often also inland, transportation of containerized goods; they negotiate freight rates with shippers themselves, or with third parties such as freight forwarders/consolidators.
 Liner companies either operate vessels that they themselves own, or lease vessels from charter-owners.

 - Charter-owners (also referred to as containership owners or containership lessors) own containerships and lease, or charter, them out to liner companies.
-Between 1995 and 2016, the proportion of the global fleet capacity provided by charter-owners increased from around 16% to over 50%.
+The proportion of the global fleet capacity provided by charter-owners/lessors increased from around 16% in 1995 to approximately 54% at the end of 2018.

 In the containership charter market, leases are most often structured as time charters.
 Under a time charter, the operating costs of the vessel, including crew costs, (but with the exception of fuel, which is paid for by the charterer or lessee) are borne by the lessor or owner.
 Charter periods can vary in length: the spot market generally refers to charter fixtures of 12 months or less, while term charters cover longer fixtures, with periods of five years or more not uncommon.

-Global Ship Lease is a containership lessor focused on providing time chartered vessels, predominantly in the term charter market.
+Global Ship Lease is a containership lessor focused on a balanced mix of term charters and spot market employment.